 Get support from other adoptive families who are going through the same experience you are.
 Find a local adoption support group or an online adoption group or forum to participate in.

 Read child care, parenting, and child development books.

 Learn all you can about these subjects while you have the extra time to do so.

 Tackle your to-do list.

 Take care of any home improvement projects you have on your list.
 Organize closets and drawers around the house.
 Clean your basement, attic, or garage.

 Prepare your body for the physical requirements of having a baby in your life.
 Exercise can also help boost your mood if you’re feeling extra stressed or anxious.

 If you’ve entered the period of time where you are waiting for your baby to arrive, see our page about how to prepare for your baby’s arrival.

-Attend your birthmother’s doctor appointments.
+Attend the expectant mother’s doctor appointments.

 Don’t lose hope.